 Recently, we shared some research that demonstrates the significant losses and inefficiencies concerning Returnable Transport Items.
-It is obvious that companies, and whole industries, incur high costs, driven by mismanagement, theft, or other neglect of multi-use transport items, such as: pallets, containers, carts, trays, kegs, cylinders, baskets, crates, cases, and many others that support the efficiency and efficacy of transport and / or storage of the main product.
+It is obvious that companies, and whole industries, incur high costs, driven by mismanagement, theft, or other neglect of multi-use transport items.
+You can think of: pallets, containers, carts, trays, kegs, cylinders, baskets, crates, cases, and many others.
+RTI’s made to support the efficiency and efficacy of transport and / or storage of the main product.
 Based on surveys and case studies the direct cost related to loss and theft range between 10-30% of the pool of registered items.
-Also, these inefficiencies often imply excess working capital, as companies try to mitigate the operational risks of shortage of RTI’s by (over)expanding their pool of RTIs.
+Also, these inefficiencies often imply excess working capital.
+As companies try to mitigate the operational risks of shortage of RTI’s by (over)expanding their pool of RTIs.

 Value at risk to RTI’s

 Based on some recent data, read our recent blog on “The high cost of losses and theft for RTIs”, and some simple insight into the pool of RTIs deployed, it is quite straightforward to determine the “value at risk” (VAR) associated with the loss of RTI within your company.